-If you choose to stay in Brixton on your next trip to London, the good news is that this neighborhood has a generous portfolio of hotels and rentals for tourists.
+If you choose to stay in Brixton on your next trip to London, the good news is that this neighborhood has a generous portfolio of hotels and rentals for tourists, including lots in the budget range.
 Brixton also is incredibly well-connected.
 In fact, the Victoria line begins at Brixton’s underground station.

 Greenwich used to be a favorite getaway of British royals, and today, it is one of the most coveted places for where to stay in South London.

-Unfortunately, there aren’t many hotels or rentals options in Greenwich.
+Unfortunately, there aren’t many hotels or rental options in Greenwich.
 Nevertheless, if you’re one of the lucky travelers who found a nice place in Greenwich, you’ll never run out of things to do.

 Right on your doorstep, you’ll find museums, antique markets, river views, boats, and more.
 As for highlights, I suggest visiting Greenwich Meantime and the Royal Palaces.
 At night, there’s an abundance of trendy hangouts where you can grab a bite or a drink.

 (If you don’t stay in Greenwich, you can definitely take a day trip there instead!)